The Alexander Maconochie Centre (AMC) is the ACT's prison for persons who are sentenced to full-time imprisonment and Remand.

 The AMC is an open campus style design with accommodation units around a central facilities area (or a Town Square).
 Included within the AMC are a Health building, an Education and Programs building, an Admissions building and a Visits centre.

-This model facilitates normalisation.
-On Mondays to Fridays, detainees rise, shower, dress, have breakfast and leave their accommodation to undertake daily activities.
+On Mondays to Fridays, detainees are encouraged to rise, shower, dress, have breakfast and leave their accommodation to undertake daily activities.
 They will return to their units for meals between activity sessions.

 The AMC was designed with Environmentally Sustainable Development (ESD) in mind, including initiatives such as: 2.1 million litres of below ground fresh water storage, grey water recycling for toilet flushing and irrigation, solar hot water and high grade building insulation.